ESWAT/cektop/README.md

 CEKTOP helps you bootstrap your website or app using a Gulp & Node.js stack that’s very configurable.
 So you’re not stuck using the default setup of Jekyll or plain jane HTML/CSS/JavaScript.

-Out of the box CEKTOP compiles Jade and CSS using PostCSS, compresses JS files with UglifyJS and compresses images with gulp-imagemin.
+Out of the box CEKTOP compiles Pug and CSS using PostCSS, compresses JS files with UglifyJS and compresses images with gulp-imagemin.

 If there’s a Gulp plugin for it you can use it; remove and extend things as needed.
 Once you’re satisfied with your work you can publish it with a single Gulp task.